 John M. Beck

-Executive Chairman, Aecon Group Inc. & Chairman of the Advisory Board, Toronto Global Forum
+Founder, President and Chief Executive Officer, Aecon Group; and Chairman of the Advisory Board, Toronto Global Forum

 John M. Beck is founder and President and Chief Executive Officer of Aecon Group Inc. (TSX: ARE), Canada’s premier construction and infrastructure development company.
 A leader in providing services to private and public sector clients throughout Canada and internationally, Aecon primarily serves the Infrastructure, Energy and Mining sectors.